 Q Question Response 5 For those respondents that are not existing Grid Code Users (e.g. a non BM Participant) are you aware that GC0097 will extend your obligations that arise from becoming a BSC Party under P344.
 Do you have any comments on these requirements and obligations?
 Yes, we are aware to the extent they have been decided so far.
 There are still details that need to be finalised, but their scope so far seems reasonable.
 There is certainly more work to be done on the exact details of the obligations, and without more information it is difficult to comment further.
 6 Do you believe that the solution described in this Workgroup Report aligns with current arrangements in the Capacity Market?
 It would follow the logic of current Capacity Market arrangements for balancing by the TSO that TERRE actions should be treated in the same way as other balancing instructions for the TSO.
 The only way I believe this to be achievable is through a Capacity Market rule change, which is outside the scope of this modification.
 The two most obvious solutions are either to treat TERRE instructions the same way BOAs are currently treated in the Capacity Market, or to treat TERRE as an applicable/relevant balancing service like those outlined in Schedule 4 of the Capacity Market Rules.
 The downside of treating TERRE instructions in the same way as BOAs is that it may cause an issue for Secondary BMUs where the BMU does not have a one to one relationship with a CMU.
 The disaggregated MSID pair data that is part of this proposal may offer a possible foundation for a solution to that issue.
-The downside of treating TERRE as a balancing service like those listed in Schedule 4 of the es is that these provisions ces outside the BM, which itable mechanism for instruction is the resu outside GB and whet instructed BMUs as if system during a syste at if a downward TERRE It of the needs of a TSO her awarding those if they had helped the GB em stress event would be on of the Capacity Market.
+The downside of treating TERRE as a balancing service like those listed in Schedule 4 of the

+Capacity Market Rules is that these provisions mostly apply to services outside the BM, which may make it an unsuitable mechanism for traditional BMUs.
+The other issue is that if a downward TERRE instruction is the result of the needs of a TSO outside GB and whether awarding those instructed BMUs as if they had helped the GB system during a system stress event would be contrary to the intention of the Capacity Market.